FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 This specification also provides multiple ways for extension authors to go beyond the specification without submitting a feature request, which are described in the remainder of this section.

-Extensions can introduce new structure types, new enumeration values, new calendars with their associated months, and new datatypes.
+Extensions can introduce new structure types, new enumeration values, new calendars with their associated months, and new data types.
 They can also extend existing structures with new permitted substructure types and extend existing enumeration-type payloads with new permitted values.
 Extensions cannot change existing meanings, cardinalities, or calendars.